- Huaqiang Bei Map for Makers — excellent resource for visitors to an iconic huge electronics market in Shenzhen. (via Bunnie Huang)

 Hardware Market, Bio Patent History Lesson, Multiplayer Mathematics, and TV Numbers (Down)

-tags: bio, china, crowdsourcing, hardware, history, law, math, media, numbers, patent, research, science, social software, tv
+tags: bio, china, crowdsourcing, hardware, law, math, media, numbers, patent, research, science, social software, tv